 Israel’s Women Firefighters – More than up to the Challenge

-Maya Aloni, an Israeli firefighter, battled a fire last year in the Menashe Forest while using a JNF firetruck.
+Maya Aloni, an Israeli firefighter, battled a fire in the Menashe Forest while using a Jewish National Fund-USA supported firetruck.

-As Jewish National Fund-USA celebrates Women’s Month, we salute Israel’s 14 female firefighters who protect the land and people of Israel.
+As Jewish National Fund-USA celebrates International Women's Day, we salute Israel’s 14 female firefighters who protect the land and people of Israel.

 “I am the only woman firefighter in the entire North district,” says Maya Aloni, while serving on a mission in the Gilboa Forest.
 “I entered the profession when I was 35 years old, with four small children at home.
 In the beginning, my male colleagues didn’t know how to treat me.
 But when they realized I was fully capable they treated me like an equal.